-extra money by repaying bank loans and thereby bringing their money holdings back in the financial sector to the desired level.
+Even more damaging for Kaldor's thesis is that such modest bank borrowings as they did have did not change in the manner he postulated.
+It is obvious from Figure 14.4 that life offices and pension funds did not react to the receipt of extra money by repaying bank loans and thereby bringing their money holdings back to the desired level.
 If Kaldor were right, changes in bank loans and changes in bank deposits would have been inversely related, and the regression equation of changes in bank loans on bank deposits would have had a high correlation coefficient and a regression coefficient close to minus one.
-An equation relating to these variables accompanies Table 4 and, very plainly, it does not have these properties.
+An equation relating to these variables accompanies the figure and, very plainly, it does not have these properties.
 The analytical sketch above comes much closer to describing the task of portfolio management in these large financial organizations.
-In the periods of rapid money supply growth in the boom-bust cycles the heart of this task was to maintain some sort of equilibrium between their money holdings and their total assets, when money holdings were often exploding by 10% a quarter.
+In the periods of rapid money supply growth in the boom-bust cycles the heart of this task was to maintain some sort of equilibrium between their money holdings and their total assets, when money holdings were often exploding by 10 per cent a quarter.
 Changes in bank borrowing hardly entered the picture.
 As suggested in the analytical sketch, a realistic assessment is that the senior investment executives tried to keep the money/asset ratios fairly stable.
 In addition in both the boom-bust cycles they became increasingly, and justifiably, worried that the value of their bond holdings would suffer from rising inflation.
 As they switched away from bonds, the results were surges in equity prices and commercial property values.
+These surges seemed inordinate relative to the contemporaneous rates of increase in wages and prices, but they both had an economic explanation and were important for the future behaviour of spending and incomes.

-Kaldorian argument More generally, the problem with the Kaldorian argument is that it is cavalier in its treatment of agents at the individual level.
-It makes bold assertions about the has no secure macroeconomic consequences of certain actions without taking the trouble to microeconomic establish a secure microeconomic underpinning for such actions.
-The primacy of underpinnings the "needs of trade" in financial management has obvious applicability only to the corporate sector.
+More generally, the problem with the Kaldorian argument is that it is cavalier in its treatment of agents at the individual level.
+It makes bold assertions about the macroeconomic consequences of certain actions without taking the trouble to establish a secure microeconomic underpinning for such actions.
+The primacy of the 'needs of trade' in financial management has obvious applicability only to the corporate sector.
 But - when interrogated a little - Kaldor's idea does not work even here.
 If a company is short of money balances, its strained liquidity is typically an aspect of balance-sheet weakness.
 If so, the banks are unlikely to want to lend to it.
-At the individual level, bank credit and the quantity of money emphatically do not adjust to "the needs of trade".
-A company on the brink of bankruptcy may need a large bank loan and its managers may plead for "accommodation" from the local bank manager, but that does not mean it is a deserving supplicant or that it will receive finance.
-Excess or deficient In two severe corporate liquidity squeezes in our 40-year period - one in 1974, and money in corporate the other in late 1990 and early 1991 - cash-starved companies could not conjure up new money balances out of thin air or even from easy-going bank managers. sector implied buoyant or weak demand in the labour and goods markets the other in late 1990 and early 1991 - cash-starved companies could not conjure up new money balances out of thin air or even from easy-going bank managers.
-The only way they could restore sound balance sheets was to sell more and spend less.
-If they could not boost their sales revenue, they might try to offload subsidiaries, buildings, spare plots of land and other miscellaneous assets.
-Obviously, if other companies were also suffering from inadequate liquidity (with corporate sector money balances contracting while general inflation ran at double-digit annual rates), the efforts of numerous companies to offload subsidiaries, buildings, spare plots of land and so on would cause the prices of these assets to fall.
-The theme recurs, that whereas excess money balances are associated with buoyant asset prices, deficient money balances are accompanied by asset price weakness.
+At the individual level, bank credit and the quantity of money emphatically do not adjust to 'the needs of trade'.
+A company on the brink of bankruptcy may need a large bank loan and its managers may plead for 'accommodation' from the local bank manager, but that does not mean it is a deserving supplicant or that it will receive finance.